AmitShwartz/forwrd-frontend-home-assignment/README.md

 - If you don't manage to show the data in a graphic solution as a pie chart, or you don't have enough time, the minimum requirement is to render a list of the countries we have - and render near each country a number of how many users are from this country.

 ### Bonus Round :)

 - Deploy your code to any platform you wish to be accessible from the web.

 ### General notes:

 - Make sure the code meets your standards (dont take the current code standards as guidelines/for granted) and allows you to express yourself.
 Feel free to make any changes to the existing code, changing the components implementation, changing passed props, css, and so on.
 - Using Vite is optional.
 Again - feel free to make any changes.
 - The suggested design and Look&Feel (mock) are also optional.
 You can follow it or design your own.
 - If there are any other changes or optimizations that you think are in place and it wasn't mentioned here, we would be glad for you to mention and explain 🤩

+### Process Experience and Changes

+- The overall assignment took approximately **13 hours**, including all bonus tasks.
+- I followed the existing design and aimed to retain the original design implementations, utilizing the provided libraries for the assignment.
+- Added error messages under each input field to enhance **user experience (UX)**.
+- Replaced the provided context with a **MobX store** for better logic control and readability.
+- If the assignment had involved a real API, I would have used **react-query** for handling http requests and maintain a single source of truth for user data updates.
+- I would prefer to implement it in TypeScript for better control of the types and code standard

+## Libraries Justification

+- **highcharts**, **highcharts-react-official**: Used for the pie chart on the statistics page.
+- **mobx-persist-store**: Used for data persistence in local storage.
+- **react-window**: For efficient handling of large lists.
+- **use-debounce**: Implements debouncing for search and `onChange` input events.
+- **uuid**: Used to generate unique IDs for new users.
+- **zod**: Used for validation schemas.

+## Contact

+For questions, feedback, or support, contact [Amit Shwartz](shwartzamit17@email.com).